Nonprofit-Open-Data-Collective/irs-efile-master-concordance-file/VARNAMES.md

 For clarity and ease of use variable names all follow consistent conventions:

-F9_01_REV_CONTR_GRANTS_PY
+**F9_01_REV_CONTR_GRANTS_PY**

 * First two characters: Form (F9) or Schedule (SA, SB, etc.)
 * Second two characters: Part of the form or schedule (01, 02, etc.)
 * Remaining string: variable names

+**Natural Variable Groups**

 When naming variables we lead with the noun and follow with the adjective or qualifier.
 This helps to naturally group variables.
+For example, if you sort the variable names then all of the revenue categories will appear together if they are named *revenue_contracts* & *revenue_grants* versus *contract_revenue* & *grants_revenue*.

 Prefixes are omitted in these examples for simplicity:

 Bad:
 * grants